sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 8. Every Friday, plays Darood-e-Sharif, Surah Kahf, and one of Surah Ala, Jumuah or Qaf (randomly chosen)
 9. You can control length of each surah by placing shorter duration mp3 files in the directories (using something like https://mp3cut.net/)
 10. You can add recitations from multiple artists in the same directory.
 One of the files will be chosen at random and played each time.

+You can customize it further if you feel.
+Please feel free to contribute.

+This is a needed functionality for many families.
+If you like this project, please share it widely among your frieds and communities.

 Below are set up and running instructions.
 Run the following commands in a linux terminal: